underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 In this section we have used generics to model sum types, product types, and optional values using generics.

+These abstractions are commonly used in Scala code and have implementations in the Scala standard library.
+The sum type is called `Either`, products are tuples, and optional values are modelled with `Option`.

 ## Exercises

 #### Generics versus Traits